peakshift/bitcoin-ux/coinjoins/abstractions/tx-builder.md

 # Transaction Builder

+*An interface element faciliate the adding funds (inputs) and payments (outputs) to a transactions that is to be broadcasted or shared with other signatories.*

+---

 For every transaction you want to make on bitcoin — you need to fund it with some amount of coins.

 You then specifcy the amount you want to send to the person you're paying — and the remainder is considered change which would typically be returned to your wallet.